 If you notice your hands or legs shaking for no specific reason, you can schedule a diagnostic evaluation for tremors at South Valley Neurology.
 The expert neurology team offers comprehensive diagnostic and treatment services to reduce the severity of your tremor and enhance your quality of life.
-To find out more about available treatment options for tremors, use the online booking feature or call the office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for older children and adult appointments.
+To find out more about available treatment options for tremors, please call our office number 669-207-0046 to schedule an appointment.

 A tremor is an involuntary shaking movement that can affect one or more parts of your body due to uncontrollable muscle contractions.
 The muscle contractions most often begin in your hands but can progress into your arms, head, legs, and even your vocal cords.